California not counting methane leaks from idle wells

 Yet officials with the agency responsible for regulating greenhouse gas emissions say they don't include methane that leaks from these idle wells in their inventory of the state's emissions.

-Ira Leifer, a University of California Santa Barbara scientist said the lack of data on emissions pouring or seeping out of idle wells calls into question the state’s ability to meet its ambitious goal to achieve carbon neutrality by 2045.
+Ira Leifer, an independent scientist and CEO of Bubbleology Research International, said the lack of data on emissions pouring or seeping out of idle wells calls into question the state’s ability to meet its ambitious goal to achieve carbon neutrality by 2045.

 Residents and environmentalists from across the state have been voicing concern about the possibility of leaking idle or abandoned wells for years, but the concerns were heightened in May and June when 21 idle wells were discovered to be leaking methane in or near two Bakersfield neighborhoods.
 They say that the leaking wells are "an urgent public health issue," because when a well is leaking methane, other gases often escape too.

-Note: This story was first published on July 31, 2022.
-It was updated on August 2, 2022 to correct the affiliation of Ira Leifer.
-He is an independent scientist and CEO of Bubbleology Research International, an environmental research firm.
-He is no longer at the University of California Santa Barbara.